MELDProject/meld_graph/README.md

 ### Cross validation experiments
 For establishing the best hyperparameters, we use cross-validation.
 `python cross_val_aucs.py --experiment_path PATH_TO_EXPERIMENT_S2 --split val`
 This calculates and saves aucs for each fold in the experiment.
-The notebook cross_val_aucs.ipynb can be used to compare these aucs for multiple models.
+The notebook auc_comparisons.ipynb can be used to compare these aucs for multiple models.

 ### Testing experiments
 `python cross_val_aucs.py --experiment_path PATH_TO_EXPERIMENT_S2 --split test`